Why choose Saint Paul University?

 You can apply online or on paper.
 A fee of $150 CDN applies.
 Note that the amount of this fee may change.

-If your study permit expires and you have not applied in time to renew it, you have 90 days to apply to have your student status restored.
+If your study permit expires and you have not applied in time to renew it, you can apply to have your student status restored.

 To apply for a restoration of status, you must continue to meet the conditions written on your permit.
 However, there is no guarantee that your application will be accepted.